dragon1x/android-vshell/README.md

   *Only important & easy to implement things: console, special keys row, context menu for extra actions, application user guide.*

-  If you need more, please use [Termux](https://termux.com) instead.
-It can run Alpine Linux under QEMU as well.
+  If you need more, please use [Termux] instead.
+It can run Alpine Linux in QEMU as well.

 - Application is brought by a non-root user to non-root users.